builders-toronto/fdv.lol/README.md

 ⚡ Together we can make fdv.lol the fastest, simplest, and most trusted memecoin radar on Solana.

+Vista: A long, narrow, or distant view, often through an opening like a street or valle

 auto/knobs: soften bans, fix edge fee, and skip pre‑buy blacklist